- April 17, 2017

-Other than tires, brakes comprise the next most important safety component on your vehicle.
-This is no place to cut corners on auto repair!
+Other than tires, brakes comprise the most important safety component of your vehicle.

 Warning signs that your car’s brakes may need service.